ashutoshmjain/gita/src/mathuraChap11.md

 Can we Zoom in with him ? - asked the Friend.

-Unfortunately no! - he lives off the grid in Summer.
-It is 30 mins flight though I can schedule you guys if you wanna go see him at Lake Tahoe - said the Angel.
+Unfortunately no! - In Summer, he lives off the grid  It is only 30 mins flight though - I can schedule you guys if you wanna go see him at Lake Tahoe - said the Angel - that is summer home.
+Well most of the year - he added.

-I wish I could join you but I am gone for a week - said the Angel - not hiding at all that he hated his work!
+I wish I could join you; but I am gone for a week - said the Angel - not hiding at all that he hated his work!
+How could he tell others that he managed bio-engineered bees that were planted in deep forest - they did maximise honey but they turned poisonous - a consequence that was never considered in the design.
+The nature demanded - if you have more, you must equip yourself more to protect it.
+If the woke media got a hint of it, his career was on the line, but more for the hate he was sure to get from his own circle - "Fairy" in particular.

+To his good luck, the last episode with the bees didn't get much attention even though Fairy - unaware of the situation - posted about it.
+How could he save the man?
+The rescue, he was sure had the Fairy killed at a single sting.
+She didn't have the patched genes active as a protection against the poison.
+Even though he knew a technology that killed a single human, was programmed to be wiped off in central intelligence (that was the bargain that Intelligence secured in lieu of all the automation and practically free life) - pursue till "one human death".
+Yet he let a human die just to save the Fairy.

+He was happy that he prioritized love over success and probably that was the good `Karma` that her best Friend too was focused on `Matsya`.
+He wanted she never asked questions about the real incident.

 Can we go today ?
 Its been a while I went to the lake - said Fairy and also looking at her Friend if she was fine to fly !
 And she saw a "yes" in her eyes - I am pretty open today till an evening dinner - she said peeking on her watch.